-A grantee, transferee, or purchaser of any business or property subject to the privilege taxes imposed in this Article must make diligent inquiry as to whether the State tax has been paid.
-If the business or property has been granted, sold, transferred, or conveyed to an innocent purchaser for value and without notice that the vendor owed or is liable for any of the State taxes imposed under this Article, the property, while in the possession of the innocent purchaser, is not subject to any lien for the taxes.
+A grantee, transferee, or purchaser of any business or property subject to the privilege taxes must make diligent inquiry as to whether the State tax has been paid.
+If the business or property has been granted, sold, transferred, or conveyed to an innocent purchaser for value and without notice that the vendor owed or is liable for any of the State taxes, the property, while in the possession of the innocent purchaser, is not subject to any lien for the taxes.